gmoskal/react-formless/packages/utils/README.md

 # `@react-formless/utils`

-The set of functions that I found very useful when writing typescript/react applications.
+The set of functions that I found very useful for writing an application using react and typescript

-## extend function
+## extend()

 ### Signature